VisualPT/gaitr/README.md

 # Gaiter - gait velocity detection

-A prototype Flutter project.
+A prototype Flutter project, optimized for iOS.
 More details might come if the presentation goes well.